-I have taught Mathematics and Introductory Statistics at the University of Tennessee at Martin for about thirty years now.
+I have taught Mathematics and Introductory Statistics at the University of Tennessee at Martin for over thirty-four years now.
 I usually teach four courses per semester.
 My print publications are listed on a separate page.
-In my "spare time" I am an active web content developer with several thousand web pages on prime numbers theory and records, especially the database of the 5,000 largest known primes.
+In my "spare time" I am an active web content developer with tens of thousands of web pages on prime numbers theory and records, especially the database of the 5,000 largest known primes.

-In 1984 I received my Ph.D. in algebraic number theory at the University of California at Berkeley, working under P. Emory Thomas.
-Before that I earned a B.S. in mathematics at the California State University at Hayward, 1979 (now called Cal State East Bay).
+In 1984 I received my Ph.D. in algebraic number theory at the University of California at Berkeley, working under the topologist P. Emory Thomas.

 I started as an undergraduate physics major at the California State University at Hayward.
 I eventually earned a B.S. in mathematics.
 California has re-branded my old school as "Cal State East Bay."

 |9-9:50||Math 350||OFFICE||Hum 208||Math 350|